sternsecurity/pyoneer/README.md

 Stern Security<br>
 www.sternsecurity.com

-Pyoneer is a Data Discovery tool written in python3 and using concurrent.futures for multi-poccessing.
+Pyoneer is a Data Discovery tool written in python3 and using concurrent.futures and asyncio for multi-processing.
 It has been written for the purpose finding keywords in files or files with specified extensions and producing output of the filename and search term found, NOT the actual data found.<br>
 <br>
-Last testing of the script, it proccessed over 200,000 local files in less than 30 minutes, scanning a remote share will add time.

 ## Current Active Development
 * Add file size limits (read first 25MB of file over 25MB)
 * Perform filename search for search terms
-* Create better output reporting and reporting
+* PDF-OCR- Requires extracting the images and processing them separately.

 ## Currently Working Searches
 * DOCX